 Aczone Gel Side Effects Center

-Aczone (dapsone) Gel, 5% is available in generic form.
-Aczone Gel 5%, a sulfone drug, is indicated for the topical treatment of acne vulgaris.
-The most common side effects of dapsone topical are dryness, redness, and oiliness.
+Aczone (dapsone) Gel, 5% is a sulfone drug indicated for the topical treatment of acne vulgaris.
+Aczone Gel 5% is available in generic form.
+Common side effects of Aczone Gel, topical include skin dryness, redness, oiliness, and peeling.

 For topical use only.
 Not for oral, ophthalmic, or intravaginal use.
 After the skin is gently washed and patted dry, apply approximately a pea-sized amount of Aczone Gel 5%, in a thin layer to the acne affected areas twice daily.
 Rub in Aczone Gel 5% gently and completely.
 Wash hands after application of Aczone Gel 5%.
 Aczone Gel 5% use with trimethoprim-Sulfomethoxazole, topical Benzoyl Peroxide, and Oral Dapsone may cause adverse reactions.
 There are no adequate Aczone studies in pregnant women.
 Aczone Gel 5% should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Because of the potential for oral dapsone to cause adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue Aczone Gel 5%.